Silence On The Sidelines: An MLB Insider's 'Manifesto' On Youth Sports

 DAVIES: You were a catcher, which is really a unique position.
 There is so much going on.
 And one of the things you do is call pitches, right?
 I mean, you decide what pitch you think the pitcher should throw.
 And big-league pitchers have a lot of options - you know, fastballs, curves and sliders and sinkers.
 Is that like - almost like composing a piece of music 'cause there's just so many variables - what the pitcher can throw well, what the hitter is vulnerable to.

 MATHENY: Yeah.
 I think that's a great comparison.
 When everything's going right, it does become like a dance to me.
-And when you and the pitcher are thinking along the same lines, you had a game plan, a very clear plan early on of how you'd like to start certain hitters and then maybe how you approach them in their third at-bat in the game and you know where you've been, you know where you want to go, and you kind of have an idea of how you're going to get through the middle pitches - that to me was the truest enjoyment I had - and obviously winning, but next to that was being really locked in with the pitcher and in the middle of that dance just knowing what the next step was going to be and you guys, you were just thinking alike.
+And when you and the pitcher are thinking along the same lines, you had a game plan, a very clear plan early on of how you'd like to start certain hitters and then maybe how you'll approach them in their third at-bat in the game.
+And you know where you've been, you know where you want to go and you kind of have an idea of how you're going to get through the middle pitches - that to me was the truest enjoyment I had - and obviously winning, but next to that was being really locked in with the pitcher and in the middle of that dance just knowing what the next step was going to be.
+And you guys - you were just thinking alike.
 You had that ability to kind of read each other's minds.
 And when that's working, and they're able to execute each pitch, it's hard to describe how much fun that is.

+DAVIES: Mike Matheny is manager of the St. Louis Cardinals.
+His book "The Matheny Manifesto" is out in paperback.
+Coming up, I ask him about those nasty collisions with runners at home plate and the risk of concussions.
+And David Edelstein reviews the new Pixar film "Finding Dory."
+I'm Dave Davies, and this is FRESH AIR.

+DAVIES: This is FRESH AIR.
+I'm Dave Davies in for Terry Gross.
+My guest is former big-league catcher and St. Louis Cardinals manager Mike Matheny.
+He has a book about how parents should handle kids in youth baseball called "The Matheny Manifesto."
+It's now out in paperback.

-DAVIES: Yeah, and there are - not to mention, there are a lot of physical demands on you as the catcher, I mean, while you're doing this incredibly intricate, strategic thinking.
-You know, it's interesting, in football, quarterbacks used to call the plays.
-And then they got to the point where they would often signal the play in from the sidelines.
+DAVIES: You know, it's interesting, in football, quarterbacks used to call the plays.
+And then they got to the point where they would often signal the play in from the sideline.
 And nowadays in pro football, I believe quarterbacks actually let the coaches call the signals, and they receive it through a speaker in their helmet.
 And I'm sure you could do that in baseball.
 You could figure out a way for the manager to tell the catcher what pitch should be called.
 Will that ever happen, or does the catcher know something nobody else does?

 MATHENY: Yeah, I believe that could happen.
 I think it would be a tragedy.
-You know, I look at my situation, and I have one of the best catchers in the history of the game behind the plate, Yadier Molina.
+You know, I look at my situation, and I have one of the best catchers in the history of the game behind the plate in Yadier Molina.

 DAVIES: He is, yeah.